Open-Systems-Pharmacology/markdown-joiner/README.md

 # Installation

+## Requirements

+`node.js` needs to be installed on the machine in order to use `markdown-joiner`.
+Please follow `https://nodejs.org/en/download/` if you need to install node on your machine.

+## Global Installation
 ```
-- Download the code from github and unzip it.
-- cd markdown-joiner
-- npm install -g .
+npm install -g @ospsuite/markdown-joiner
 ```

 # Usage